home-assistant/intents/README.md

 python3 -m script.intentfest validate
 ```

 Run the tests.
-Leave `--language` off to run all tests.
+Specify a language with `--language` and specify a file with `-k`.
+Leave off both to run the full test suite.

 ```
-pytest tests --language nl
+pytest tests --language nl -k fan_HassTurnOn
 ```

 ## Test parsing sentences